ONSdigital/sbr-sql-connector/README.md

 * See [application.conf](./src/main/resources/application.conf).
 * Default configuration is used for the dummy application (see above) e.g. it calls for the sample data to be loaded into the database.
 * Test configuration does not load sample data.
-* Both configurations are set to create the target tables, as we assume we are running in a fresh database e.g. H2.
+* Both configurations are set to create the target tables, as we assume we are running in a fresh database e.g. [H2](http://www.h2database.com/).
-* There is a sample configuration for using a local PostgreSQL RDBMS, which has been tested with the dummy applicaiotn and the test suites.
+* There is a sample configuration for using a local PostgreSQL RDBMS, which has been tested with the dummy application and the test suites.
 * The SQL Server configuration should be similar.

 ### Using the database configuration ###

 * The main DB service is provided via the [SbrDbService](./src/main/scala/uk/gov/ons/sbr/data/service/SbrDbService.scala) class.
-* This expects to receive a TypeSafe Config object containing the configuration for the required database i.e. either `default` or `test` from our `application.conf` file.
+* This expects to receive a [TypeSafe Config](https://github.com/typesafehub/config) object containing the configuration for the required database i.e. either `default` or `test` from our `application.conf` file.
 * If the service is being called from another module, then this configuration should be provided.
 * If no database configuration is provided, the application will use the one from the `application.conf` file.